-The Company has prioritized the commencement of the European Phase I/II clinical study with L-DOS47 in Poland while deferring the previously planned commencement of the U.S. Phase I clinical study with L-DOS47.
-As of the date of this MD&A, the Company does not have sufficient cash resources to see the entire European Phase I/II clinical study through to completion.
+The Company has prioritized the European Phase I/II clinical study with L-DOS47 in Poland while deferring the commencement of previously-approved U.S. Phase I clinical study with L-DOS47.
+The Company has since received approval for a new Phase I study from the FDA but, as of the date of this Management's Discussion and Analysis of Financial Condition and Results of Operations, the Company does not have sufficient cash resources to see either the remainder of the European Phase I/II clinical study through to completion or to commence enrolment into the U.S. Phase I clinical study.

-European Phase I/II clinical study in Poland
+European Phase I/II clinical study in Poland ("LDOS002")

 On July 25, 2011, Helix announced that the Company had received approval from the Central Register of Clinical Trials at the Polish Ministry of Health to perform a European Phase I/II clinical study with L-DOS47 and, on May 14, 2012, announced that clinical site initiation and patient recruitment activities had commenced for its European Phase I/II clinical study of L-DOS47.
-On

-October 23, 2012, the Company announced that its first patient had been enrolled and the first dose had been administered in this study.
+On October 23, 2012, the Company announced that its first patient had been enrolled and the first dose had been administered in this study.